foundriesio/docs/source/reference-manual/boards/versal.rst

 Console Hardware Configuration
 ------------------------------

 #.
-Make sure the board is powered off.
+Power off the board.

 #.
 Using a serial terminal program like minicom, connect to the port
    with ``usb-Xilinx_VCK190_532143136405-if01-port0`` in the name